-The AbstractObservingProcedure is a generic or standard procedure, rather than an event-specific process.
+The ObservingProcedure is a generic or standard procedure, rather than an event-specific process.
 In this context, parameters bound to the observation act, such as instrument settings, calibrations or inputs, local position, detection limits, asset identifier, operator, may augment the description of a standard procedure.

 EXAMPLE A time sequence of observations of water quality in a well can be made at variable depths within the well.
 While these can be associated with specimens taken from the well at this depth as the features-of-interest, a more common approach is to identify the well itself as the feature-of-interest, and add a “samplingDepth” parameter to the observation.
 The sampling depth is of secondary interest compared to the temporal variation of water quality at the site.